keshav37a/authentication-system/readme.md

 3. Type npm <package-name>
 4. Press enter
 5. Repeat this for all the packages
+6. Go to the nodemailer.js file in the config folder and give your own credentials otherwise the mailing service    wont work
-6. After Installing all the packages type npm start in the terminal and press enter.
+6. After the above steps type npm start in the terminal and press enter.
 7. The project will start on localhost with port 8000.
 8. Open browser and type localhost:8000

 Built With
 NodeJS